-What are Smart Traffic Management and Smart Traffic Lights?
+What is a Smart Traffic Management System and Smart Traffic Lights?

 Smart Traffic Management is a system where centrally-controlled traffic signals and sensors regulate the flow of traffic through the city in response to demand.

 Cambridge is a typical small UK city.
 Currently it has some elements of a Smart Traffic Management system, but most traffic lights are not connected into it, and some features are not being used – see Section 6.13.2 of the Cambridge Access Audit.

 Upgrading and integrating all the signals on the main roads in the city will:

 - Reduce everyday congestion markedly, by smoothing traffic flows and prioritising traffic in response to demand in real time.

 - Reduce pollution throughout the city: stop-start driving is inefficient and polluting.